Filmed July 28 to August 15, September 11 to 28, 1922, and January 10 and 11, 1923. See 'miscellaneous' section

 - (4.)
 The smaller rich girl who seems to be the 'daughter' in the family.

 - (5.)
-The 'wild man.'
+"Hank the Wild Man."
 He looks like he could be the second closeup boy on the merry-go-round

 wearing the cap.